nesi/puppet-puppet/README.markdown

 This class installs a Puppetmaster on [Passenger](https://www.phusionpassenger.com/) under [Apache](http://apache.org/) with all the recommended settings.
 However it may not be entirely compatible with [Apache 2.4](http://httpd.apache.org/docs/2.4/).

-This class is not currently working for CentOS!
+**NOTE:** This class only works in Ubuntu.
+Pull Requests to enable other operating systems and distributions is welcome.

 ### Parameters